New Corella

-New Corella, officially the Municipality of New Corella (Lungsod sa Bag-ong Corella; Bayan ng Bagong Corella), is a 2nd class municipality in the province of Davao del Norte, Philippines.
+New Corella, officially the Municipality of New Corella (Lungsod sa Bag-ong Corella; Bayan ng Bagong Corella), is a municipality in the province of Davao del Norte, Philippines.
 According to the 2020 census, it has a population of 57,913 people.

+History

+New Corella was named after the town of Corella, Bohol, which is where the migrants came from who came to settle in what is now Barangay Poblacion.
+The municipality was established on June 18, 1966 by carving the eastern part of the town of Asuncion.